joakim/kay/README.md

     -- receptor method (a function exposed to the outside) (move $meters) => {
-        -- calling a receptor on another object print "{name} the {model} replicant moved {$meters} meter{$meters <> 1 | yes -> 's'}" }
+        -- signaling a receptor on another object print "{name} the {model} replicant moved {$meters} meter{$meters <> 1 | yes -> 's'}" }
 }